 English as an Additional Language (EAL) refers to students whose first language is not English.
-When we are looking at the EAL provision we are putting into place within schools we must be mindful that EAL learners will be at different stages of English language acquisition, students can range from complete beginners to advanced bilingual.
+When planning EAL provision within schools, it’s important to recognise that EAL learners are at different stages of English language acquisition, ranging from complete beginners to fluent bilinguals.

 Use visual Learning